 - Asian American, Native Hawaiian, and Pacific Islander (AANHPI) audiences are each distinct audiences with different needs.

-- To reach these culturally and geographically diverse populations, the Campaign is deploying a hyperlocal approach to get language-specific, culturally motivating ads to AANHPI audiences.
+- To reach these culturally and geographically diverse populations, the Campaign is deploying a hyperlocal approach to get language-specific, culturally motivating ads and outreach materials to AANHPI audiences.
 This approach serves as a complement to national advertising that is being pushed into these communities and engagement with community-based partners to reinforce Campaign messages with local trusted messengers.

 Audience Market Research and Testing

 A robust and continuous cycle of research drives all Campaign activities, including the approach to reaching AANHPI audiences.

 - Primary research includes focus groups and interviews, creative testing surveys, and a weekly current events survey (a probability-based survey of 1,000 representative U.S. adults ages 18 and older), with findings provided by key demographic groups.
 Additional research includes audience segmentation and the monitoring of news stories, social media, and secondary research.
 Findings are summarized for use across the Campaign.

 - Additional outcome surveys and analysis, along with social listening, enable performance tracking and real-time impact assessment to inform quick adjustments to messaging in a rapidly changing environment.

 For the AANHPI audience, the messaging approach identifies the barriers and the motivators to vaccination—both of which are closely connected to cultural beliefs and thinking—and the conversations about vaccination happening within each respective AANHPI community.